jinbaohong/cuju-img-backup/README.md

 	4. On Backup, type ```ssh-keygen```: This command will create a public key ```id_rsa.pub``` under directory ```.ssh```.
 	5. On Backup, copy the content of ```.ssh/d_rsa.pub```, then paste it into file ```.ssh/authorized_keys```.
 This step makes Backup can login itself passwordlessly.
 	6. On Backup, copy the content of ```.ssh/d_rsa.pub```, then use ssh to login Primary and paste the copied content into file ```.ssh/authorized_keys```.
 This step makes Backup can login Primary passwordlessly.
-2. Create directory manually
+2. Create directory manually:
 	Our program will use some directories, and it won't create them by itself, so you have to do it a favor.
 	1. ```img_mnt```: When we are testing the new bourned image, we have to modify its IP address.
 In our approach, we need a mount point, which is ```img_mnt```.
 	2. ```new_img_dir```: see Setting variable 1.
-3. Setting variable
+3. Setting variable:
     All of the variables can be found in file ```envi```.
 	1. ```new_img_dir```: The new bourned image will be stored at ```new_img_dir```.
 It is ```/diskbackup``` by default.
 Note that you have to ```mkdir new_img_path``` by yourself.
 	2. ```nfs_path```: This is the absolute pathname of this project.
 By default it is ```/mnt/nfs/cuju-img-backup```.